 There are various tax documents you need to take to your tax preparer to file Schedule C. If you want to do your own business income taxes, you will need this information before you start using tax preparation software or going with the DIY approach.

+First, you will need to gather your company's income statement, which shows your revenue and expenses for the year.
 For this statement, you will need information on all sources of income for your business, including any 1099-MISC income from work as an independent contractor.
-You can deduct returns and credits that reduce your business income.
-You may also be able to write off bad debts, if your business uses the accrual accounting method.
+You can deduct returns and credits that reduce your business income, and you may also be able to write off bad debts if your business uses the accrual accounting method.

-If your business sells products and keeps inventories of those products, you will need to calculate cost of goods sold.
-For this calculation, you will need information on:
+If your business sells products and keeps inventories of those products, you may want to calculate the cost of goods sold.
+For this calculation, you will need the following information:

-- Beginning inventory.
-This is the amount you have in inventory at the beginning of the year.
-In most cases, you will have to take inventory at the end of the year, if you use a
+- Beginning inventory: This is the amount you have in inventory at the beginning of the year.

-This is an important list, so take your time and include everything.
-The more business expenses you include, the lower your business income tax bill will be.
-Include records for common monthly expenses, like:
+Your profit and loss statement will mostly focus on the difference between your revenue and all of your expenses for the year.
+Expenses are an important factor for your taxable income, so take your time and include everything.
+The more actual and allowable business expenses you have, the lower your business income and business income tax bill will be.
+Include records for common monthly expenses, including:

 - Interest on loans, leases, mortgages, and other business debts

-- Miscellaneous expenses.
-Some expenses are difficult to categorize on a tax return.
-There is a place for miscellaneous expenses on your business tax return, so don't hesitate to include all of these hard-to-categorize items.
+Some expenses are difficult to categorize on a tax return, but there is a place for miscellaneous expenses, so don't hesitate to include all of these hard-to-categorize items.

-Make sure you have records for all of these expenses.
-You don't need to submit the records with your tax return, but you will need to show them to your tax preparer and be prepared to show them to the IRS in case your business tax return is audited.
+Make sure you have records for all of your business expenses.
+You don't need to submit the records of your expenses with your tax return, but you will need to show them to your tax preparer and be prepared to show them to the IRS in case your business tax return is audited.